apbetioli/urutau/README.md

 This project was built with:

 - Next.js - pure magic
 - Typescript - let's make it harder
 - TailwindCSS - a bit of color
 - Prisma - no SQL
 - Clerk - identify yourself
 - Langchain - talk to the AI
+- AWS Lambda - talk more to the AI
 - AWS S3 - save your creations

 Currently, it supports only OpenAI.
 More to come...

+## Deploy

+First step is deploying the serverless functions to AWS Lambda.
+The generation of images and audio can take more than 10 seconds, which is Vercel's hobby plan timeout, so we use AWS to reduce costs.

+The serverless project is on a subfolder called `serverless`.
+Follow its [README](serverless/README.md) for deploying.

+Next you can deploy this project to Vercel.

 ## Getting Started